2004–05 Buffalo Sabres season

-The 2004–05 Buffalo Sabres season was to be the 35th for the National Hockey League franchise that was established on May 22, 1970.
+The 2004–05 Buffalo Sabres season was to be the 35th for the National Hockey League (NHL) franchise that was established on May 22, 1970.
 The season was cancelled as the 2004–05 NHL lockout could not be resolved in time to save the season.

 Offseason

 Schedule

 The Sabres preseason and regular season schedules were announced on July 12 and July 14, 2004, respectively.